cta-wave/dpctf-deploy/README.md

 ```

 In this command **commit-id/branch/tag** specifies what code base to use
-from the [WMAS repository](https://github.com/cta-wave/WMAS) in the created
+from the [DPCTF Test Runner repository](https://github.com/cta-wave/dpctf-test-runner) in the created
 image.
 As indicated, this can be a commit id, a branch name or a tag.
 **image-version** specifies the version string the created docker image is
 tagged with.
 This allows to have multiple image with different versions.
+The build script will name the image `dpctf:<image-version`.

 For example: